eimoriafe/DevOp_Diaries/On a Nexus.md

 In cloud-native DevOps, where microservices and containers dominate, the need for a repository multiplies.

 Modern stacks rely on:
-Docker images
+Docker images,
-Helm charts
+Helm charts,
-Terraform modules
+Terraform modules,
-Node.js or Python packages
+Node.js or Python packages and
-Internal binaries
+Internal binaries.
 Each of these becomes an artifact — and each should be stored, versioned, and governed.
 Nexus serves as a universal warehouse for them all.